Refer a family

 Maybe the family:

-- has a child who has an illness or disability?
+• has a child who has an illness or disability?

-- has an adult member who has an illness or disability which affects their ability to care for their child?
+• has an adult member who has an illness or disability which affects their ability to care for their child?

-- lives in an area that is too far from other education and care services?
+• lives in an area that is too far from other education and care services?

-- works hours that are outside normal childcare hours?
+• works hours that are outside normal childcare hours?

-To be eligible for In Home Care a family must be eligible for Child Care Subsidy, and able to demonstrate that the other types of approved child care are not suitable or available and where:
+To be eligible for In Home Care, a family must be eligible for Child Care Subsidy, and able to demonstrate that the other types of approved child care are not suitable or available and where:

-- parents or carers are working non-standard or variable hours, outside normal child care service hours
+• parents or carers are working non-standard or variable hours, outside normal child care service hours

-- parents or carers are geographically isolated from other types of approved child care, particularly in rural or remote locations
+• parents or carers are geographically isolated from other types of approved child care, particularly in rural or remote locations

-- the family has challenging or complex needs, including where families are experiencing challenging situations, and other approved child care services are not able to meet the needs of the child or the family.
+• the family has challenging or complex needs, including where families are experiencing challenging situations, and other approved child care services are not able to meet the needs of the child or the family.

 Challenging or complex needs mean:

-- a child with additional needs or a disability whose early childhood education and care requirements cannot be catered for in another approved child care setting, or through other government funded or community-based services
+• a child with additional needs or a disability whose early childhood education and care requirements cannot be catered for in another approved child care setting, or through other government funded or community-based services

-- a family where a parent is undergoing treatment for a serious illness
+• a family where a parent is undergoing treatment for a serious illness

-- other complex family situations that prevent families from accessing other approved child care types.
+• other complex family situations that prevent families from accessing other approved child care types.

 Referral Process

-- To determine eligibility, a Family and Service Facilitator will be in contact with you and/or the family to develop a Family Management Plan, as well as collect support documentation.
-Support documentation will help demonstrate the families eligibility to the program .
+• If a family is eligible for the In Home Care program a Family Management Plan is created to explain in more detail the Education and Care needs required.
 A Family Management Plan can help to identify the range of services, both in terms of In Home Care and other support services, required by the family.

-- The In Home Care Support Agency will refer the family to In Home Care service providers with a suitable educators to meet the family’s needs.
+• The In Home Care Support Agency will refer the family to In Home Care service providers with a suitable educators to meet the family’s needs.

-- Care commences once an In Home Care educator has been placed with the family.
+• Care commences once an In Home Care educator has been placed with the family.

-- This process will be completed as quickly as possible but it can sometimes take time to find and match a suitable educator with a family.
+• This process will be completed as quickly as possible but it can sometimes take time to find and match a suitable educator with a family.

-- The family will need to have a myGov account and ensure they are eligible for the new Child Care Subsidy.
+• The family will need to have a myGov account and ensure they are eligible for the new Child Care Subsidy.
 For more information about this click here.

 FAQs